Theatre at the cinema

 From time to time, theatres like the National do live broadcasts of plays to cinemas around the country.
 Cinemas in our area screening National Theatre broadcasts are the Newbury Vue, Newbury Corn Exchange, Basingstoke Odeon, Henley Regal Picturehouse, Didcot Cineworld and Oxford Phoenix Picturehouse.
 Check with your local cinema to see if they're screening the productions.
 Times shown are at Newbury Vue and Corn Exchange; for non-live showings, times at other locations may differ.

-The Corn Exchange, Newbury and Vue Newbury
+Young Marx, 7th December, 19:00 at the Corn Exchange, Newbury and Vue Newbury

 An NT Live production.
 Broadcast live from The Bridge Theatre, London, the production is directed by Nicholas Hytner and reunites the creative team behind Broadway and West End hit comedy One Man, Two Guvnors.
 1850, and Europe’s most feared terrorist is hiding in Dean Street, Soho.
 Broke, restless and horny, the thirty-two-year-old revolutionary is a frothing combination of intellectual brilliance, invective, satiric wit, and child-like emotional illiteracy.
 Creditors, spies, rival revolutionary factions and prospective seducers of his beautiful wife all circle like vultures.
 His writing blocked, his marriage dying, his friend Engels in despair at his wasted genius, his only hope is a job on the railway.
 But there’s still no one in the capital who can show you a better night on the piss than Karl Heinrich Marx.